Switchback Experiments under Geometric Mixing: Difference-in-Means Estimation

 For convenience, we write $Z_i = W_{(i-1)l + 1}$ to the treatment given to the $i$-th block, and write $k = \lfloor T/l \rfloor$ for the total number of blocks.
-The overall treatment effect is then estimated via a difference-in-means that (optionally) discards burn-in periods,\footnote{We follow the convention to set $0/0$ to be $0$.}
+The \emph{regular switchback estimator} takes data from a regular switchback along with an (optional) burn-in length $0 \leq b < l$, and estimates the overall treatment effect via a difference-in-means that discards burn-in periods (if a non-zero burn-in length is used),\footnote{We follow the convention to set $0/0$ to be $0$.}

 \end{defi}